cjus/mwdc/README.md

 * ***Current and future web entrepreneurs***:
 Current and future Internet entrepreneurs can get a sense of how successful products are built.
 This is valuable regardless of whether they'll do the work themselves or contract others to build their products.
 Understanding the correct way products are developed increases their odds of success.
 * ***Educators***: Educators looking to improve their understanding of how Internet services are built and how to best present current developments to their students.
-* ***Artist and designers***: Artistically inclined individuals who are interested in applying their talents to supporting Internet facing products.
+* ***Artists and designers***: Artistically inclined individuals who are interested in applying their talents to supporting Internet facing products.
 * ***Project managers***:
   * Managers who want to transition to managing web related projects.
   * Managers interested in understanding modern web development challenges in order to better manage their existing projects.
 * ***Business stakeholders***:

 ### What this course is not
 This course is not intended to be an extensive hands-on introduction to computer programming or software requirements gathering.
-While this course doesn't require students to already know a programming language, those who do have prior experience will gain the most for this course.
-At all levels of exposure, students will benefit from a broad look at the state-of-the-art in web development and leave equipped to take what they'll learn and begin applying it to their own web interests and goals.
+While this course doesn't require students to already know a programming language, those who do have prior experience will gain the most form this course.
+At all levels of exposure, students will benefit from a broad look at the state-of-the-art in web development and will leave equipped to take what they've learned and begin applying it to their own  interests and goals.

 ## Course materials